FarFetchd/clickitongue/README.md

 Download the Windows release .zip, unzip it, and run clickitongue.exe.

-If you want to click any windows belonging to run-as-admin programs, you'll have to run clickitongue.exe as admin.
-(But that should be rare).

 # Installing on OSX

 `brew install portaudio fftw`, and then in the clickitongue directory